wdi-sg/gitbook-2018/02-js/js-dom-manipulation/README.md

 ## Pairing Exercise:
 - Begin with an HTML file with an empty `body` tag.
 Create and include a `script.js` file.
 - Repeat all of the DOM manipulation examples shown.
-- Create a set of styles for a header tag: `<h1>` that you create with javascript. (example: font-size, color, background color)
-- Use `setTimeout` to apply those styles 4 seconds later. (add the class to the element)